All About Beetles

-Beetles are truly fascinating creatures, no other insect group can boast more species than beetles do.
-There are believed to be in excess of 300,000 different species existing around the world.
+Beetles are genuinely fascinating creatures; no other insect group can boast more species than beetles do.
+There are believed to be more than 300,000 different species existing around the world.
 To put this into context, Beetles account for 20 percent of all living organisms.

-Beetles can range in size from as small as 1mm to as large as 15cm.
+Beetles can range in size from as small as 1 mm to as large as 15 cm.
 When we first think of beetles, we usually think of an entirely black insect.
-However beetles are found that are very colourful and quite beautiful.
+However, beetles are often very colorful and quite beautiful.

-Even today, new species of beetles are still being found.
-Biologists have a name for all beetles, they call them Coleoptera.
+Even today, we occasionally find new species of beetles.
+Biologists have a name for all beetles, and they call them Coleoptera.

 Did you know that Beetles account for about 40% of all insects?